Great Resources to Learn Videography and Motion Design Without a Degree

 Watch more movies

-I know everyone is always watching movies and television to unwind, but if you start to study the filmmaking aspects, then you will start learning more each time you watch.
+I know everyone is always watching movies and television to unwind after a long day, but if you start to study the filmmaking aspects, then you will start learning more each time you watch.
 One of the main points of a movie is to immerse yourself in the world that it's trying to create, and the moment the viewer senses something is off, they will get taken out of that world.
 So making sure that things like acting is believable, camera angles are meaningful, and scripts do not have loose ends, are all a part of great filmmaking.

 If you want to get more into videography and don't already pay attention to details like this, then start focusing on the technical side of things.
 Everything from noticing the way actors are lit, continuity between shots, details of costumes and makeup, the motivation behind scenes, believable dialog, storytelling, and all in between.
 It will make you appreciate the movie-making process more when you watch something that you think is good, all while carving out your personal style and taste for cinema.
 I also think it's just generally fun and valuable to know about cinema and film culture overall.

-There are a handful of online course sites that are dedicated to helping teach videogeaphy and motion desig to anyone that wants to learn.
-A funny thing about these courses are that they are arguably better than what you would learn at a real university.
+There are a handful of online course sites that are dedicated to helping teach videography and motion design to anyone that wants to learn.
+A funny thing about these courses is that they are arguably better than what you would learn at a real university.
 Sure, the good ones cost money, but they are so well done and structured, that the price tag is completely justifiable.
 Here are a couple that are reliable.

 School of Motion courses does require a considerable amount of money to take.
 They run from around $700-$1,000 and are extremely time intensive.
 But other than that downside, SOM is one of the best investments in myself that I've ever made.
 They provide multiple professionally taught courses in different aspects of motion design, which include 2D and 3D animation, and design fundamentals.
 Being a videographer these days, you're more marketable with these skills in your toolset.
 If you can schedule out the time and cost to eventually take these courses, it will be worth every dollar and you will improve your motion expertise for a lifetime.